sidgu1/ParallelComputing/README.md

-This is to compare the time used in sequential vs parallel computing to find sum of array.
+This is to compare the time used in sequential vs parallel computing.